PrestaShop/docs/development/components/form/types-reference/delta-quantity-type.md

 # DeltaQuantityType

 Quantity field that displays the initial quantity (not editable) and allows editing with delta quantity instead (ex: +5, -8).
-The input data of this form type is the initial (as a plain integer) however its output on submit is the delta quantity.
+The input data of this form type is the initial (as a plain integer) however, its output on submit is the delta quantity.

 - Namespace: PrestaShopBundle\Form\Admin\Type
 - Reference: [DeltaQuantityType](https://github.com/PrestaShop/PrestaShop/blob/8.0.x/src/PrestaShopBundle/Form/Admin/Type/DeltaQuantityType.php)